AtsushiSakai/PyJSONViewer/README.md

 # How to use

-## Bash alias setting

-If you add this alias settting in your .bashrc

-> alias pyjsonviewer='python -m pyjsonviewer'

-you can use this tool with just typing "pyjsonviewer" in your bash.

 ## Select JSON file with CUI.

 1. Run pyjsonviewer with -f option and the path to a JSON file: